 A federal law requires researchers to publish clinical trial results in ClinicalTrials.gov within 1 year of completion of most research projects.
 The law was created after concerns that pharmaceutical companies hid evidence showing negative, sometimes very serious, side effects and reactions in trials.
 The law aims to provide accurate information that doctors and patients can use to learn about the safety and effectiveness of new treatments.

 Do research institutions follow the reporting guidelines?

 The good news is that there has been a significant improvement in reporting.
 The bad news is that there is still a lot of room for improvement.
-Unfortunately, many researchers do not report results as required, even after a stronger law was enacted in 2017 (effective January 2018).
+Unfortunately, many researchers do not report results as required, even after the enactment of a stronger law, effective January 2018.
 A recent investigation by Science found that many still ignore the requirement.
 Furthermore, federal officials do little or nothing to enforce compliance.